RepoForks/Easegram/README.md

 your Account must be public if your account is private, you must change it to public until this app work!

 ![Screenshot](Screen.png)

+# Known issues

+Nothing for now!

+# ToDo :<br>
+Multi Post (Read Post links from Txt files and get like automatically.

+# License

+This program is free software under the MIT.
+Please see the COPYING file for more.